 DVT is often less painful than superficial thrombophlebitis but can lead to serious complications.
 The reason is that a blood clot that forms in deeper, larger veins (such as in the legs) can break free and become a traveling blood clot called an embolus.
 The embolus can travel and lodge in the lung; this condition is called a pulmonary embolism.
 This is a serious complication of DVT and occurs when the veins of the legs, arms, neck, abdomen, and pelvis are affected.

 To diagnose superficial thrombophlebitis, doctors will take a medical history (asking about symptoms) and do a physical examination.
 As well, an ultrasound of the suspected veins may be done.
+In most cases, a thorough physical exam will be enough to make the diagnosis.

 To relieve mild inflammation and discomfort in superficial thrombophlebitis, your doctor may suggest elevating the affected area and applying warm moist packs to it for 15 to 20 minutes at a time throughout the day.
 Pain medications or anti-inflammatory medications may also be prescribed.
 People with superficial thrombophlebitis should try to stay active (walk around).
-If the inflammation and symptoms lasts longer than a day or two, or if symptoms become worse, see a doctor as soon as possible.
+If the inflammation and symptoms last longer than a day or two, or if symptoms become worse, see a doctor as soon as possible.
 Compression stockings are highly recommended for people with thrombophlebitis of the leg veins.

 In cases where the thrombophlebitis is due to an infection, treatment with antibiotics often takes care of the problem.
 In rare cases, when the antibiotics aren’t enough to control the infection, surgical removal of the inflamed portion of the vein may be required.

-For some people, taking long-term warfarin therapy may be necessary to prevent new blood clots from forming.
+For some people, taking long-term anticoagulant therapy may be necessary to prevent new blood clots from forming.
 When medications cannot be used, a radiological procedure may be needed to either place a filter (an umbrella-like device) into a vein in the abdomen to prevent clots from travelling to the lungs or to remove or bypass the blood clot.

 In some women, the use of certain types of oral contraceptives may increase the risk for forming blood clots.
 The risk is higher for women over 35 years of age who smoke or have a history of previous blood clots.
 If you take birth control pills and smoke, you should stop smoking to lower your risk for thrombophlebitis or DVT.